-For some, it will be a social, recreational substance, where consumption can be controlled.
-Yet for others, it will show as the addictive drug that it is, causing significant issues for users.
-Cannabis consumption will impact every person differently, depending on the regularity and the degree of exposure that’s enabled.
+Cannabis consumption will impact every person differently, depending on the regularity and the degree of enabled exposure.
+For some, it will be a social, recreational substance where consumption can be controlled.
+Yet, for others, it will show as the addictive drug that it is, causing significant issues for users.

 Here’s some cannabis (marijuana) facts and statistics to consider, displaying the reality behind cannabis abuse.
 If you’re one of many who are struggling through marijuana addiction, we at Addiction Advocates are here to offer greater awareness, along with guidance through the rehab process.